 Want to check oil like a real mechanic?
 Here are six things the pros know to look for after pulling out the dipstick.

 To check oil, your engine should be off, with the keys removed.
 Ensure your car is parked on level ground, or you won’t get an accurate oil level reading from the dipstick.

 Got a clean rag handy?

 To check oil, pull the dipstick from the tube, wipe it down with a clean rag, then reinsert it.
-Remove it again, this time checking the level of motor oil on the stick.
+Remove it again, this time checking the level of motor oil on the dipstick.
 If the level is reading below the “minimum” marking, you should add oil to your car.

-What colour is the oil?
+What colour is the oil on the dipstick?